cotonic/cotonic/README.md

 # COTONIC

-## What is Cotonic?

-Cotonic is a modern, cooperative, independent, component framework.
-A tool to organize client side components in robust independently operating units.

-## How?
+*An operating system for your web page.*

+## Why do you need this?

+Today's websites are build by multi-disciplinary teams.
+A lot of sites also include services from other companies.
+All these components usually run inside the same global calling context.
+This can lead to the following problems.

+  * **Privacy** problems.
+All javascript which is loaded on a page has access to all dom-elements on a page.
+This includes private information like names, date's, financial information and passwords.
+  * **Isolation** problems.
+All javascript code on a page runs in the same execution context.
+They sometimes unintentionally share resources which can lead to crashes.

+This is similar to having a computer without an operating system.
+In the early days of computing every user had the sole use of the entire machine for a specific time slot.
+But today's web pages mix the execution of code from different sources in one execution context.
+In order to let things run reliably we need proper isolation and resource sharing primitives which are usually provided by operating systems.

+## How are we going to provide isolation?

-By using modern web api's like web workers we can truly isolate components from each other.
-By doing this a crash in one component can't affect other components.
-This architecture makes it possible to restart crashed components, or dynamically load new versions.
-The use of true decoupling with pubsub makes it possible to run components on the server, another browser, or IoT device.
+By using modern web api's like web-workers we can truly isolate components.
+By doing this a crash in one component can never affect other component.
+With this architecture it possible to restart crashed components, and dynamically load new versions.
+The use of true decoupling with makes it possible run components on the server, another, or IoT device.

 ## Supported Browsers